 The HLM will comprise an opening segment, a plenary segment, up to three multi-stakeholder thematic panel discussions and a brief closing segment.
-The programme outline is available in the concept note HERE (page 5) and a detailed programme is expected to be released here prior to the meeting.
+The programme outline is available HERE..

 - Will the HLM result in a Political Declaration?

-The President of the General Assembly is leading the preparation and negotiation of the Global Political Declaration.
-The strongest opportunities to influence policy and implementation at national levels are with your national governments, using the HLM to leverage.
-A concise and action-oriented declaration is being drafted and will be agreed in advance by consensus through intergovernmental negotiations, accepted at the HLM and submitted by the President for adoption by the UN General Assembly.
+Yes.
+The President of the General Assembly has led the preparation and negotiation of the Global Political Declaration.
+Read the political declaration that has now been approved and will be adopted at the opening session HERE.
+The strongest opportunities to influence policy and implementation are at national levels with your national governments, using the HLM to leverage.

 Further information about the HLM and iRAP’s Plan for the Decade

 - Read more about the High-level Meeting HERE.